 Physical Activity for Weight Loss

-Physical activity increases the amount of energy you use.
-Although most weight-loss programs incorporate an exercise program—such as jogging or biking—you can also use more energy by changing some everyday activities, such as washing your car yourself instead of going to a car wash.
-Participating in social activities that increase activity, such as joining a gardening club or dancing, also increases your energy use.
-Strength training is also an important part of a weight-loss program.
+Physical activity increases the amount of energy (calories) you burn.
+Most weight-loss programs incorporate an exercise program—such as jogging or biking.
+And you can also use more energy by changing some of your routine activities, such as washing your car yourself instead of going to a car wash.
+Choosing social activities that increase activity, such as joining a gardening club or dancing, also increases the calories you burn.

 Always have a medical evaluation before starting any new physical activity.
 If you have chest pain or dizziness during any physical activity, stop and call your doctor.